 I’ve written a lot about PPC advertising before.
-And, I stand by its ability to quickly generate leads and grow your business.
+And, I stand by its ability to quickly generate leads, produce palpable conversion rates and grow your business.

-Still, many businesses commit rather generic mistakes that prevent them from earning a good ROI from their PPC spend.
-Once you see your dollars getting flushed down the drain, you panic and opt out of making any further investment.
+Still, many businesses commit rather generic mistakes that prevent them from earning a good ROI from their pay per click spend.
+Once you see your search marketing strategy funds getting flushed down the drain, you panic and opt out of making any further investment.

-But, it isn’t that hard to generate a great ROI from your PPC campaigns, because while targeting keywords, you can intimately understand the searcher’s intent.
+But, it isn’t that hard to generate a quality score and great ROI from your PPC campaigns, because while targeting keywords and drawing up specific ad groups, you can intimately understand the searcher’s intent.

 I want to help you fix any such generic mistakes that are preventing you from unlocking the true potential from your PPC campaigns.

-So, in this article, let’s explore 5 common reasons why PPC campaigns fail.
-After reading the post, you’ll be able to plan your PPC budget spend with more confidence.
+So, in this article, let’s explore 5 common reasons why PPC campaigns may fail to produce click through rates or a quality score.
+After reading the post, you’ll be able to plan your pay per click marketing budget spend with more confidence.

 Here goes reason #1.